THE 25th ANNUAL ZOO-DE-MACK BIKE BASH

 EVENT DESCRIPTION: The Zoo-de-Mackinac is a weekend of huge parties with great bands, one of the most scenic bicycle rides in the country, a lot of sunshine, views of the mighty Mackinac Bridge, and one magical island.

 $55.00 through May 3, 2014. $70 from May 4, 2014 through May 17, 2014.
-Entry fee includes the pre-ride party Friday night at the Zoo Bar at Boyne Highlands, luggage transportation to Mackinaw City on Saturday, lunch at the Legs Inn on Saturday, finish line party in Mackinaw City, round trip ferry transportation to and from Mackinac Island on and post-ride parties on Saturday afternoon at The Crossing and evening parties on the island.
+Entry fee includes the pre-ride party Friday night at the Zoo Bar at Boyne Highlands, luggage transportation to Mackinaw City on Saturday, lunch at the Legs Inn on Saturday, finish line party in Mackinaw City, round trip ferry transportation to and from Mackinac Island on Star Line Ferry and post-ride parties on Saturday afternoon at The Crossings and evening parties on the island.

-TO REGISTER FOR THE 25th ANNUAL ZOO-DE-MACK, AVAILABLE SOON!
+TO REGISTER FOR THE 25th ANNUAL ZOO-DE-MACK, CLICK HERE!